Herman Nohl: Education

-Jena
+Following Dilthey recommending Nohl to Rudolf Eucken the family moved to Jena in the fall of 1907, where Nohl stayed until the beginning of World War I. He completed various academic works there, including his thesis on Die Weltanschauungen der Malerei which he finished in 1908.

+German youth movement

-Following Dilthey's recommendation to Rudolf Eucken, the Nohl family moved to Jena in the fall of 1907, where Herman Nohl habilitated in 1908 with his thesis on Die Weltanschauungen der Malerei.
-Nohl spent his time in Jena until the beginning of the World War I, completing various academic works.
-During this time, Nohl also came into contact with the German youth movement.
-He became friends with Eugen Diederichs and became acquainted with Gustav Wyneken's Landerziehungsheim in Wickersdorf.
-Some of his students were active in the youth movement, which was important for the development of his pedagogy.
+During his time in Jena Nohl came into contact with the German youth movement since some of his students were active in it.
+He became friends with Eugen Diederichs and acquainted with Gustav Wyneken's Landerziehungsheim in Wickersdorf, and these early experiences were important for the development of his pedagogy, as he described in a chapter of his book Die pädagogische Bewegung in Deutschland und ihre Theorie, published in 1935.

-Herman Nohl and the youth movement

-Herman Nohl described his first experiences with the German youth movement in a separate chapter of his book Die pädagogische Bewegung in Deutschland und ihre Theorie published in 1935.
-In it, he saw this movement as outstanding, as it changed the relationship between pedagogy and the generations and had an educational effect on itself.
-Herman Nohl summarized the youth movement as part of a "German movement" that lasted over 150 years, which also included the Sturm und Drang and Romantic periods.
-It was a recurring epoch "in which the young forces of our people struggled for a new content in life".
-This movement seeks "the new unity of a higher spiritual life, which ultimately takes root in the metaphysical foundation of our existence [...] and revives the dead forms of culture and reshapes them from within".
-Herman Nohl saw parallels between the young Herder, the young Goethe and the youth movement, such as "the feeling of the obsolescence of the previous generation, the demand for a new youth, nature, art and religion as the three liberating powers, a new humanity that cannot be separated from an original German nationality, in which at the same time the contrasts between the classes and denominations that tear Germany apart are abolished."
+Nohl saw the youth movement as changing the relationship between pedagogy and the generations, and as having an educational effect in itself.
+He saw it as part of a "German movement" that had lasted over 150 years including the Sturm und Drang and Romantic periods, a recurring epoch "in which the young forces of our people struggled for a new content in life".
+He saw the movement as seeking, "the new unity of a higher spiritual life, which ultimately takes root in the metaphysical foundation of our existence [...] and revives the dead forms of culture and reshapes them from within".
+He saw parallels between the young Herder, the young Goethe, and the youth movement, such as "the feeling of the obsolescence of the previous generation, the demand for a new youth, [with] nature, art, and religion as the three liberating powers, a new humanity that cannot be separated from an original German nationality, in which at the same time the contrasts between the classes and denominations that tear Germany apart are abolished".
 Nohl cited "the intrinsic importance of being young [...], the focus on the present and future [...] and, most importantly, a new belief in the nature of man" as the main characteristics of the movement.
-Nohl was a nature-loving person, which fitted in with the ideals of the youth movement.
-His own children were also active in the Wandervogel and regularly went on hiking trips.
+He was a nature-loving person, which fitted in with the ideals of the youth movement, and his own children were active in the Wandervogel, regularly going on hiking trips.

-Nohl developed his first thoughts on a specifically educational relationship as early as 1914 in the essay Das Verhältnis der Generationen in der Pädagogik (The Relationship of Generations in Pedagogy), which is understood as a response to the youth movement's claim that young people could organize and lead themselves.
-For Nohl, an educationally relevant relationship between the generations remained necessary, despite the right of the child and adolescent to their own rights.

-The actual basis of pedagogical work lies in the relationship between the two generations, because it is not what it teaches, but precisely this real relationship itself that is its deepest content and its ultimate condition.
+Nohl developed his first thoughts on a specifically educational relationship as early as 1914 in the essay Das Verhältnis der Generationen in der Pädagogik ("The Relationship of Generations in Pedagogy"), which is understood as a response to the youth movement's claim that young people could organise and lead themselves.
+For Nohl an educationally relevant relationship between the generations remained necessary, despite the right of the child and adolescent to their own rights.
+As he put it, "The actual basis of pedagogical work lies in the relationship between the two generations, because it is not what it teaches, but precisely this real relationship itself that is its deepest content and its ultimate condition".